Oven Baked Turkey Wings

 Notes

-1. Butter: I use butter in this recipe because the butter gives so much flavor to the baked turkey.
-Alternately, you could use two tablespoons of oil.
+1. Butter: I use butter in this recipe because it gives the baked turkey so much flavor.
+You could also use two tablespoons of oil.

-2. Make ahead tip: Mix turkey with all the ingredients, place in a baking dish then wrap with plastic wrap and place in the fridge.
+2. Make-ahead tip: Mix the turkey with all the ingredients, place it in a baking dish, wrap it with plastic wrap, and refrigerate it.
 The next day, simply unwrap it and place it in the oven to bake.
-Be sure to take the turkey out of the fridge 30 minutes before baking so it can come to room temperature before going into the oven.
+Be sure to take the turkey out of the fridge 30 minutes before baking to bring it to room temperature.
 Note that the turkey wings might require more time to bake if they are baked cold.

-3. Turkey wings: I used 4 full turkey wings here which measure at about 4-5 pounds (2-2.5 kg).
-If your turkey wings are smaller, reduce the salt if not, they will be too salty.
+3. Turkey wings: I used 4 full turkey wings here, which measure about 4-5 pounds (2-2.5 kg).
+If your turkey wings are smaller, reduce the salt; otherwise, they will be too salty.

 This recipe has been updated with more content to help you make the best baked turkey wings!
 I have also increased the quantity of dried thyme from half a teaspoon to one teaspoon for more flavor!
 And I have changed the butter from salted to unsalted so your turkey wings don’t get too salty.